Tamara asked this question a couple of days ago. As she suggested, it seems like a pretty good topic. In fact, Tamara’s exact question was:

 For instance, they don’t give me grief for not being married at 32 (just gentle ribbing).
 An Amish friend and produce co-op board member employs a range of tattooed metal and hippie types to run the business side of their operation.
 I know he considers at least one of them a good friend.

 You also don’t find too many Amish hurling fire-and-brimstone condemnations against worldly wrongdoers.
 They may disapprove of certain behaviors, but I think they generally take a “hate the sin, love the sinner, go easy on the pride” approach, and I appreciate them for that.

 I think Amish folks enjoy friendships with English people for the pure companionship, but the differences in culture and background also make things interesting.
 Obviously, a lot of English are fascinated by the Amish lifestyle.
 But the interest goes both ways.
-I get a lot of questions about “English life” and particularly life in Poland, which is where I spend a good amount of time each year.
+I get a lot of questions about “English life” and particularly life in Poland, where I spend some time each year.

 So, I’d actually expand on Tamara’s question a bit–I’d be curious to hear how you’ve met your Amish friends, how you keep in touch, what you do or talk about when you get together.